-Whenever you have any questions, whenever something is unclear, do not hesitate to contact us (Margit Rödder, phone: +49 721 608 48676)
+The interACT team is your contact: Whenever you have any questions, whenever something is unclear, do not hesitate to contact us (Margit Rödder, phone: +49 721 608 48676).

 The J1-Visa (Exchange Visitor)

 For your study at CMU Pittsburgh or CMU Silicon Valley you need a so called J1-visa.
-You should start the application process at least 3 months before your stay at CMU.
+You should start the application process at least 3 months (better 4 months) before your stay at CMU.

 The broad purpose of the Exchange Visitor J1 program is to promote international educational and cultural exchange in order to develop mutual understanding between the people of the United States and other countries.
 Exchange programs exist in a variety of formats and permit visitors to come to this country for a wide range of activities.
 Carnegie Mellon's Exchange Visitor program provides opportunities for study, research, and teaching.
 Annually, Carnegie Mellon welcomes about 400 visiting researchers and professors from over 40 departments to the campus community.

-1. Make an appointment with Margit Rödder, who will inform you about the first steps.
-She will bring you in contact with Alexandra Balobeshkina ("Sasha" Balobeshkina) at CMU, who will help you get the needed documents (such as DS 2019) from CMU in order to apply for the visa at the consulate.
+- Make an appointment with Margit Rödder, who will inform you about the first steps.
+She will bring you in contact with

 Attending the OIE Orientation Session